 Items that are waiting for approval by units before you in the approval flow.
-This status allows reviewers to see eGC1s before they receive the notification to approve.
-You do not need to wait for your approval notification to approve an eGC1.
+This status allows reviewers to see an item before they receive the notification to approve.

 Waiting for My Approval

-All units before your node in the approval flow have approved the application.
-You, or someone in your shared role, (for example: Dept Reviewer) are now due to approve the application.
+All units before your node in the approval flow have approved the item.
+You, or someone in your shared role, (for example: Dept Reviewer) are now due to approve the item.

-You, or someone else in your shared role, has approved the application.
+You, or someone else in your shared role, has approved the item.

-You, or someone else in your shared role, has returned the application to the research team.
+You, or someone else in your shared role, has returned the item to the research team.

 You do not need to approve an application in this status.
 You can review it, and optionally, mark it as Watched.